Installing the Ensembl and BioPerl modules

 Choose a suitable location, and create your server-root directory.
 For the purposes of illustration, we will use /usr/local/ensembl.
 When following these instructions, replace /usr/local/ensembl with your chosen server-root.

-Important notice: As of Release 75 we will be moving development into git.
+Important notice: As of Release 75 we have moved development into git.
 For the next several releases, the new branch will still be made available via CVS at release time, but there will be no further work on the CVS HEAD.
-Please see our blog for announcements about access to the new git repositories.
+Please see our blog for more information.